Traumatic Brain Injury Attorneys in Florida

 The effects of traumatic brain injury can persist for years after an accident, or even for the rest of a person’s life.
 Victims can experience significant memory loss, depression, and anxiety following certain instances of TBI.
 This can not only have an impact on the victim, but the victim’s loved ones as well.
 In severe cases, the victim is unable to enjoy the same quality of life before the accident.
 It is important the brain injury victims, and their families, understand their injuries so that they can best cope with their injuries, symptoms, and need for medical treatment going forward.

 We are starting to learn through the medical community and recent research that brain injuries have more long-term effects than previously understood.
-While it may have been common for someone playing football in the 1990s to be sent back on the field after symptoms of a concussion started to subside, today there are strict guidelines and protocols put in place to assist in recover and prevent further injury.
+While it may have been common for someone playing football in the 1990s to be sent back on the field after symptoms of a concussion started to subside, today there are strict guidelines and protocols put in place to assist in recovery and prevent further injury.
 This is because we now understand that even a single blow to the head or brain injury can lead to significant, life-long medical symptoms and treatment.
 Moreover, some research suggests repeated instances of brain injury, such as blows to the head during sports like football and boxing, can increase the possibility of degenerative brain diseases such as Alzheimer’s, Parkinson’s, and Dementia.

-Why You Need a TBI Lawyer
+Why You Need a Brain Injury Lawyer

 - How many TBI cases have you previously handled?